 Grand Central is the main terminal for Metro-North Railroad services.
 Subway lines here include the 4, 5, 6, 7 and S (shuttle between Grand Central and Times Square).
 For MTA bus details, visit tripplanner.mta.info.

 Aside from being a transit hub, Grand Central is also a landmark and an attraction unto itself.
 The Main Concourse boasts an immense 88,000 square feet of space, and on sunny days is bathed in light from its giant arching windows.
 Grand Central’s 12-story-high ceiling is painted with stars and gilded zodiac constellations.
 Not only might Grand Central be the globe’s most beautiful train station, the 49-acre terminal is also one of the world’s largest.
-There are numerous shops of all varieties here, including an Apple Store, M.A.C.
-Cosmetics and Tumi.
-The dining concourse on the lower level features a wide selection of eateries, and in Grand Central Market, fresh and prepared foods—ranging from baked goods to gourmet teas—are available.
+There are numerous shops of all varieties here, including an Apple Store, M.A.C Cosmetics and Tumi.
+Vanderbilt Hall holds a Danish food hall; the lower level has the Oyster Bar restaurant plus a dining concourse on the lower level that features a wide selection of eateries; and in Grand Central Market, fresh and prepared foods—including meats, cheese, baked goods and gourmet teas—are available.

 Penn Station is the main terminal for Long Island Rail Road, and a terminal for Amtrak and NJ Transit.
 Subway lines here include the 1, 2, 3, A, C and E. For MTA bus details, visit tripplanner.mta.info.